getodk/docs/docs/guide-end-of-form.rst

 * give data collectors control over when filled forms are queued for submission.
 * reduce the risk that data collectors continue editing data after they no longer have access to the data collection subject.
-* prevent edits after an important workflow step is completed (for example, supervisor review)
+* prevent edits after an important workflow step is completed (for example, supervisor review).
 * let Collect do data processing with a guarantee that the data won't change (for example, creating :doc:`Entities <central-entities>`).

 The ``finalized`` state is only necessary because Collect allows users to save and work with data offline.
-If your data collectors are guaranteed to always have connectivity, you can turn on :ref:`Auto send <guide-form-states-auto-send>` so that they never need to see filled forms in the ``finalized`` state.
+If your data collectors are guaranteed to always have connectivity, you can turn on :ref:`Auto send <guide-end-form-auto-send>` so that they never need to see filled forms in the ``finalized`` state.

 Sent
 ~~~~~